Ready to uncover the sweet spot for your perfect run?

 Before we get into the optimal temperature for running, let’s first discuss the impact of heat and cold on running performance.

-Heat can cause you to fatigue faster by increasing hydration and your body’s need for water.
-This can lower stroke volume, cardiac output, and blood pressure.
+And here’s the kicker: the heat can also turn you into a fast-track to fatigue by increasing your thirst and water needs.
+This can result in a lower stroke volume, reduced cardiac output, and even a drop in blood pressure.

 Additional resource – Here’s how much water a runner should drink